Your Recovery After Heart Surgery

 To keep your spirits up:

 - Walk daily.

-- Resume hobbies and social activities they enjoy.
+- Pick up your hobbies and social activities.

 - Get a good night's sleep.

-- If your love one is having pain, encourage him or her to take pain medication about half an hour before bedtime.
-Offer to arrange the pillows so he/she can maintain a comfortable position.
+If pain keeps you up, take medication about half an hour before bedtime.
+Arrange the pillows so you can stay in a comfortable position.